-Enable service: enables the DHCP service in one of 2 specific modes: server or relay.DHCP serverSends various network parameters to DHCP clients.DHCP RelayThe DHCP relay mode is to be used when client requests are to be redirected to an external DHCP server.
+Enable service: enables the DHCP service in one of 2 specific modes: server or relay.

 "DHCP server" service

 The "DHCP server" service presents 4 configuration zones:

 - Default settings This menu is reserved for the configuration of the DNS parameters sent to DHCP clients (domain name, primary and secondary DNS servers) - Address range For each range, specify a group of addresses to be allocated to users.
 The allocated address will remain allocated for the duration determined in the advanced configuration. - Reservation The address allocated by the service stays the same for hosts listed in the column Reservation. - Advanced properties This menu allows enabling or disabling the automatic sending of the proxy configuration files for client hosts (WPAD: Web Proxy Autodiscovery Protocol).
 It is also possible to customize the duration of the allocation of IP addresses distributed by the DHCP service.